 One of the primary areas of mental health that a person with BPD needs to strengthen is recognizing multiple viewpoints for every life event, but this area remains weak when nobody realizes what is happening in moments of difficulty.

-It is much more common than people realize to be unequipped in the regulation of emotions going into adulthood, especially when the emotions are of the large/intense variety, and therefore to also develop BPD.
-When the struggling person and those around him accept the reality that more strength and capacity for tolerating and processing emotions is needed, and that misguided beliefs or punishing types of responses will not help matters, chances of making changes to the BPD pattern improves greatly.
+It is much more common than people realize to be unequipped in the regulation of emotions going into adulthood, especially when the feelings are of the large/intense variety, and therefore to also develop BPD.
+When the struggling person and those around him accept the reality that more strength and capacity for tolerating and processing emotions is needed, and that misguided beliefs or punishing types of responses will not help matters, chances of making changes to the BPD pattern improves significantly.

-If able to accept the struggling person as having real neurological issues that can’t be corrected easily, and likewise that hard to understand emotional expressions are not what they seem, more can still be learned to be a helpful support.
+If able to accept the struggling person as having real neurological issues that can’t be corrected quickly, and likewise that hard to understand emotional expressions are not what they seem, more can still be learned to provide helpful support.
 For instance, learning to remain curious about interpretations and inquiring about the struggling person’s ways of thinking, plus using validating language to help the struggling person identify emotions and become more mindful of his felt experience, are all excellent ways to be a support.

 An excellent analogy for being a supporter of someone with BPD is to imagine working out with someone in a gym, and that you are available to be a “spotter’ and therefore to help lift the weight when it has become too much for the person doing the actual lifting.
-This is a good analogy because living with BPD means being faced with difficult emotional challenges on a daily basis, and so “the weight” of the emotions can become both exhausting and overwhelming.
+Weightlifting is a good analogy because living with BPD means being faced with severe emotional challenges on a daily basis, and so “the weight” of the emotions can become both exhausting and overwhelming.